vancezuo/parallel-chess/README.md

 cs424-chess
 ===========

 This repository contains source code for Vance Zuo's a final project in Yale's CPSC 424 - Parallel Programming Techniques course.
 It modifies [Tom Kerrigan's Simple Chess Program](http://www.tckerrigan.com/chess/tscp) (TSCP) to test parallel static evaluation, quiescence search, and alpha-beta search.
-Of these, the first two fail laughably.
-Parallel (root splitting) alpha-beta search however yields modest speedups.
+Of these, the first two fail laughably, due to overhead and Amdahl's Law.
+Parallel alpha-beta search methods (root splitting, and principal variation splitting) however yield reasonable speedups.

 This derivative work has the permission of Tom Kerrigan, whose reserves all rights to TSCP.
 Further information on his website (http://www.tckerrigan.com):